 An engineer's guide to buying the "best" baby car seat in Singapore

-Choosing the right car seat is possibly one of the most important safety decisions we can make on behalf of our children, but we typically spend a lot less time making it, than we do deciding which stroller, cot or bouncer to buy.
+Choosing the right car seat is possibly one of the most important safety decisions we can make on behalf of our children, but we typically spend a lot less time making it, than we do deciding which strollers, cot or bouncer to buy.
 Well, I know I did, first time around.
 The "best" car seat for you is the one that best fits your lifestyle, your budget, your vehicle and your child.
 What's best for your friend, is not necessarily what's best for you.

 So, what do you need to look out for when buying a baby car seat, toddler car seat or booster seat in Singapore?
 Well, it's vastly different if you have a car or not, so jump ahead choose-your-own-adventure style and we'll get cracking.